 - As a freelancer, especially when you’re starting out, it may be best to avoid payouts based on your salary.
-For example, if the provider will pay 5x your last annual earnings for up to 26 weeks, consider what this may actually equate to and whether it will cover your costs at home.
+For example, if the provider will pay 5x your last annual earnings for up to 26 weeks, consider what this may actually equate to and whether it will cover your costs.

 - Life assurance after accidental death will insure a lump sum is paid to family members.
 How much coverage you select, your age and current health condition will affect your premium.

-- To an extent this will depend on your profession and what essentials you need to carry out your work.
-If you work as a print journalists, you can continue to operate with a relatively small amount of equipment (laptop etc.).
-For a freelance photographer or cameraman, loss or damage of equipment could be a major problem.
+- To an extent, this will depend on your profession and what essentials you need to carry out your work.
+If you work as a writer/print journalist, you can continue to operate with a relatively small amount of equipment (ie. laptop).
+For a freelance photographer or cameraman, loss or damage of equipment could be a major issue.

-- Equipment insurance can however be high, and if you can’t afford to take out sufficient cover for all your gear, make sure any assignment you take on is worth the risk of losing it.
+- Equipment insurance can be high – and if you can’t afford to take out sufficient cover for all your gear, make sure any assignment you take on is worth the risk of losing it.
 Think about what you can and cannot afford to replace.

 - Professional indemnity: This could include breach of contract, in which a client makes a claim against you, citing your work to be inaccurate or substandard.
 Other possible claims that could be made against you can include copyright infringement, confidentiality breaches, loss of data and slander or libel.
-This type of cover could help you against such claims and, depending on your policy, may also assist you in taking wrongful claims through the courts.
+This type of cover could help you against such claims and, depending on your policy, may also assist you in taking wrongful claims to court.

 - Personal liability: If you’re not working for a client but are still producing published content, you may wish to consider personal liability insurance.
 Libel, slander and copyright infringement are all claims that could be made against independent journalists by third parties.